USEPA/WNTR/documentation/stormwater.rst

 		J11       4963.0         0          0               0           0

-	The DataFrames and Series can be modified by the use and the
+	The DataFrames and Series can be modified by the user and the
 	updated model is used in hydraulic simulation and analysis.

 	The StormWaterNetworkModel object also includes methods to return a list of